UNINETTSigma2/documentation/jobs/job_scripts/slurm_parameter.md

 less than 30% improvement in runtime when doubling the cpu-counts you should probably not go any further.
 Recommendations to a few of the most used applications can be found in sw\_guides.

+### Troubleshooting

+#### "srun: Warning: can't honor --ntasks-per-node set to _X_ which doesn't match the requested tasks _Y_ with the number of requested nodes _Y_.
+Ignoring --ntasks-per-node."

+This warning appears when using the `mpirun` command with Intel MPI and specifying `--ntasks-per-node` for jobs in the `normal` partition on Fram.
+As far as we have seen, the job does *not* ignore the `--ntasks-per-node`, and will run the specified number of processes per node.
+You can test it with, e.g., `mpirun hostname`.
+Please let us know if you have an example where `--ntasks-per-node` is *not* honored!

+So, if you get this when using `mpirun` with Intel MPI, our recommendation is currently that the warning can be ignored.